boots-edu/textbook/source/text/5-composition-inheritance/inheritance.md

 );
 ```

-> Both Lisa and Jan can call getNme because it is inherited from Users in both Student and Faculty classes, but only Jan can call getGPA, because it is only defined in the _child_ or _subclass_ Student.
+> Both Lisa and Jan can call getName because it is inherited from Users in both Student and Faculty classes, but only Jan can call getGPA, because it is only defined in the _child_ or _subclass_ Student.
 Likewise, Lisa can call getDepartment, but Jan can't because it is only defined in the _subclass_ Faculty.

 Another way to think about this is that Teachers and Students share some things in common: